Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 npm is the world’s largest software registry.
 Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

-NPM orgasnizes code into *packages* (sometimes called *modules*).
-A package is a directory with one or more files and a file named `package.json` which contains meta data about the package.
+NPM organizes code into *packages* (sometimes called *modules*).
+A package is a directory with one or more files and a file named `package.json` which contains metadata about the package.

-A *dependancy* is a package that your project depends on.
+A *dependency* is a package that your project depends on.

 Each package should contain code that *does one thing* well.

-In this way you can use these shared packages like *building blocks* to easily build large complex projects.
+In this way, you can use these shared packages like *building blocks* to easily build large complex projects.

-Packages can be written that work with Node.js on the serverside, run on the command line, or can be used in frontend web projects that run in the browser.
+Packages can be written that work with Node.js on the server side, run on the command line, or can be used in frontend web projects that run in the browser.

 You can publish your packages and use them with all of your projects and share them with other developers around the world.